 Cash in the Local Currency

 I bring my ATM card and withdraw cash overseas in the local currency.
 Check your card to see which network it uses and choose an ATM with the same logo.
 The bank exchange rate is always better than the rate offered at currency exchange desks in the airport or rail station.
 Before leaving home, just be sure to call the card issuer and file a travel notification.
 Otherwise, the bank may flag your overseas activity as suspicious and suspend the card.
+(This step is no longer necessary at larger banks.)

 Credit Cards